Sreyan88/LipGER/README.md

 infer.sh
 ```

-## Acknowledgement
+## 🌻 Acknowledgement
+The code for cropping mouth ROI is inspired from [Visual_Speech_Recognition_for_Multiple_Languages](https://github.com/mpc001/Visual_Speech_Recognition_for_Multiple_Languages).

-Our code is inspired from [RobustGER](https://github.com/YUCHEN005/RobustGER/tree/master).
+Our code for LipGER is inspired from [RobustGER](https://github.com/YUCHEN005/RobustGER/tree/master).
 Please cite their paper too if you find our paper or code useful.

-## Citation
+## 🔏 Citation

 ```
 @misc{ghosh2024lipger,